 Tart cherries contain natural melatonin, approximately 0.013 mg per gram.
 Pistachios, almonds, and walnuts provide plant-derived melatonin alongside omega-3 fatty acids that support healthy sleep patterns.

 Some people benefit from additional support, particularly those dealing with shift work or persistent sleep challenges.
-Buying melatonin supplements which are plant-based can help when whole foods aren't sufficient.
-You can choose vegan options made without synthetic additives or allergens that align with your eco-conscious lifestyle.
+Buying melatonin supplements can help when whole foods aren't sufficient.
+You can choose vegan options made without excessive additives or allergens that align with your eco-conscious lifestyle - but stay safe by sticking to laboratory synthesised, pharmaceutical grade products.

 Focus on magnesium-rich foods like leafy greens, nuts, and seeds.
 These naturally relax your muscles and calm your nervous system.
 Pumpkin seeds deserve special mention because they contain tryptophan, which your body uses to produce both serotonin and melatonin naturally.